Category Archives: Epic

 Abraham (George C. Scott) and Sarah (Ava Gardner) are heavily featured.

-Speaking of Adam and Eve (Michael Parks & Ulla Bergyrd), they kick off the action with the fateful decision to pick and taste the luscious fruits dangling in front of their eyes as the Serpent fiendishly looks on.
-God punishes Adam and Eve for their temptations, setting off a common theme amidst the film and certainly of the good book: resisting pleasures of the flesh and being punished for caving into desires.
+Speaking of Adam and Eve (Michael Parks & Ulla Bergyrd), they kick off the action with the fateful decision to pick and taste the luscious fruits dangling before their eyes as the Serpent fiendishly looks on.
+God punishes Adam and Eve for their temptations, setting off a common theme amidst the film and indeed of the excellent book: resisting pleasures of the flesh and being punished for caving into desires.

 He creates scenes that most would deem ridiculous if not written in the words of the Bible.
 Again, Huston is careful not to mock anyone, shrouding any antics in good, stylized 1960s film, but a woman being turned into a pillar of salt for looking at the sky could be found amusing.